 You can store the chips for up to a week on the counter.
 That is, if they last that long!
 They’re always gone in a day or two with my family.

 Next time we want Mexican, I’m proclaiming Mexican night at our house!
 Of course, I’ll serve a big bowl of these gluten-free, keto tortilla chips, plus a big bowl of guacamole.
+They would also be really good with dairy-free cheese sauce from Go Dairy Free – which is delicious even if you aren’t dairy free.
+To keep it low carb, just swap out the potatoes in the sauce with cauliflower instead (make sure to squeeze out extra moisture).
+Either way, low carb tortilla chips are a must.
 And maybe, just maybe, Mexican restaurants will catch on eventually.

 Low Carb Tortilla Chips (Keto, Gluten-free):